-The levy is charged on waste sent to landfill, starting at $75 per tonne GST exc, with proposed annual increases in July.
+The levy is charged on waste sent to landfill and started at $75 per tonne GST exc, with proposed annual increases in July.
 Information on levy rates.

 Where in Queensland will the levy apply?

 Cairns Regional Council is included in the levy zone.

 View the Queensland levy zones

 Can I get a waste levy exemption or discount?

 Some types of waste are exempt from the levy such as waste produced from declared natural disasters.
 Applications for exemptions or discounts can be made for waste, such as items dumped on charities that cannot be used or recycled.